 The Assessment Review Board, which hears property assessment appeals to ensure that properties are assessed and classified in accordance with the provisions of the Assessment Act.
 The Board also operates under a variety of other legislation and hears appeals on property tax matters.

 The Board of Negotiation, which conducts voluntary mediation in the event of a dispute over the value of land expropriated by a public authority.
-If no settlement is reached, the matter may be appealed to the Ontario Municipal Board.
+If no settlement is reached, the matter may be appealed to the Local Planning Appeal Tribunal.

 The Conservation Review Board, which conducts proceedings where there are disputes concerning properties that may demonstrate cultural heritage value or interest, or disputes surrounding archaeological licensing.
-After determining a matter, the Board then makes recommendations to the final decision-making authority in the particular case, either a local municipal council or the Minister of Culture.
+After determining a matter, the Board then makes recommendations to the final decision-making authority in the particular case, either a local municipal council or the Ministry of Tourism, Culture and Sport.

 The Environmental Review Tribunal, which hears applications and appeals under numerous environmental and planning statutes including the Environmental Bill of Rights, 1993, the Environmental Protection Act, the Ontario Water Resources Act and the Safe Drinking Water Act, 2002.
 The Tribunal also functions as the Niagara Escarpment Hearing Office to hear development permit appeals and Niagara Escarpment Plan amendment applications for this protected World Biosphere Reserve, and serves as the Office of Consolidated Hearings to hear applications for joint hearings where separate hearings before more than one tribunal would otherwise be required.